yomarguti/codestream/vs/README.md

 ![CodeStream](https://raw.githubusercontent.com/TeamCodeStream/CodeStream/master/images/CSforVS.PNG)

-## Does your team use Slack?
+## Does your team use Slack or Microsoft Teams?

-Sign up for CodeStream using Slack so that discussions about code can be shared in your existing Slack channels and direct messages.
-Connecting to your Slack workspace allows developers to participate in discussions about code when they're not in their editor, or if they don’t use an editor supported by CodeStream.
+Sign up for CodeStream using Slack or Microsoft Teams so that discussions about code can be shared in your workspace's/organization's existing channels.
+You and your teammates can participate in the discussion, even when you're not in the IDE!

 # Requirements